 - We put in a 30’x50′ in ground garden

-- Placed a fence around the new garden
+- Worked with a fencing solutions company in order to place a fence around the new garden

 - Added 15 chickens (13 have survived)